bixb922/crank-organ/doc-software/README.md

 Sometimes, the browser changes the ```http://``` prefix ```to https://```, verify that the prefix is ```http``` since ```https``` does not work.

 ## Configurations you should change: WiFi connections
-A initial configuration file is supplied.
 This is what you should modify:

 * The network name and host name as noted above.
 * The configuration password.
 The configuration password is also the password for connecting to the microcontroller in AP mode.
 * The name and password of your cell phone's hot spot and/or the name and password of your home router, to be able to connect to the microcontroller from your cell phone.
-* The description, which is not very important...
+* The description, which is used as page title.

 You should mark the checkbox "Password is required to make configuration changes".
 This will ask for the configuration password each time you save a change of configuration, i.e. not very often.
 Normal music playback does not need password.
 The password will aid to prevent unauthorized or accidental changes.
-Also, if checked, enabling the File Manager access will require password.
+Also, if checked, using the File Manager will require password.

-If this option is checked, a dialog like the following one will appear when you save General Configuration, MIDI configuration and Tunelib Editor (in your cell phone's language):
+If this option is checked, a dialog like the following one will appear when you save General Configuration, MIDI configuration and Tunelib Editor:

 ![enter password](enter_password.jpg)

-Enter the configuration password and press accept.
+Enter the microcontroller's password and press accept.

 See [WiFi Capabilities](#wifi-capabilities)